Autodesk/aomi/README.md

 Additional variables may be passed in via the command line with the `--extra-vars` option.
 This may be specified more than once and takes a `key=value` argument.

+If your template requires iteration across a bunch of secrets then you may use the `aomi_items` variable, which is Python dictionary accessible from the Jinja2 template.
+This is automatically added to every `aomi` template context.

 `aomi` now includes some built in templates.
 They are specified them with a `builtin:` prefix.
 In combination with the key modification and extra variables this should allow easy support of non Vault native applications.
 When interacting with the builting templates the `--extra-args` and `--key-map` can be used to help work with existing Vault schemas.

 * `bundle-config` provides a read only configuration for a Ruby gems host.
 This file is generally found in `~/.bundle/config`.
 It takes the `user` and `password` variables.
 It also expects a `bundle_url` variable which conforms to `bundlers` obtuse URL format.
 If you capitalize the URL of your Gem repository, and replace the `.` with `__`, then it should probably work.
 Otherwise the URL can be extracted from the output of `bundle config`.
 * `gem-credentials` provides a write configuration for uploading gems.
 This file is generally found in `~/.gem/credentials`.
 It takes a `user` and a `password` variable, which are then base64'd for the HTTP Basic auth format that a Gem credentials file expects.
 * `pip-conf` provides a read configuration for a Python PyPi repository.
 It is generally found at `~/.pip/pip.conf`.
 This template takes a `user`, `password`, `url_suffix`, and optional `schema` (defaults to `https`).
 The `url_suffix` is everything that would be _after_ a URL which includes inline HTTP basic auth.
 * `pypirc` provides a read configuration for a Python PyPi repository.
 This file is generally found at `~/.pypirc`.
 It takes a `user`, `password`, `url`, and optional `repository` (defaults to `private`) variable.
 The URL is the full PyPi repository URL.
+* `tfvars` will render a Terraform compatible variable file with every returned secret.
+* `terraform-aws` will render a Terraform AWS `provider` section.
+Note you will need to pass in the `aws_region` variable as an extra.

 # Test